radius-project/blog/README.md

-# Radius blog repo
+# Radius blog

-This repo contains the markdown files which generate the Radius blog site at https://blog.radapp.dev/.
+The Radius blog is a place to share the latest news, updates, features, customer stories, and more about the Radius project.
+This repository contains the markdown files which generate the Radius blog site at https://blog.radapp.io/.
 Head over there to read the blog and learn more about the latest Radius news!
 Read on to get up and running with a local environment to contribute to the blog.

 ## Overview